CSR annual report Hoogesteger 2019

 Our carbon footprint

 Our products are produced and stored in a refrigerated environment.
 This requires a relatively high level of energy usage.
-For example, our footprint is equal to:
+For example, our CO₂footprint in 2019 is equal to:

-We have taken various measures to keep our energy usage as low as possible.
+Other measures to keep our energy usage as low as possible:

-- All areas are cooled using one of the latest cooling systems based on ammonia and CO
+- All areas are cooled using one of the latest cooling systems based on ammonia and CO₂.

 - All doors are designed to minimise the outflow of cold air.